 |n||-||n is a decimal, it is truncated to an integer by Excel).(If the supplied value of|

-The above chart on the right shows the modified Bessel function, Kn(x), of order 1.
+The above chart on the right shows the order 1 modified Bessel function, K1(x).

-If you want to calculate the value of this function at x = 0.05, this can be done using the following formula:
+If you want to calculate the value of this function at x = 0.05, this can be done using the Excel Besselk function as follows:

 which gives the result 19.90967433.